Metaswitch/clearwater-readthedocs/All-in-one EC2 AMI Installation.md

 Once the node has launched, you can SSH to it using the keypair you supplied at launch time, and username `ubuntu`.

 You can then try [making your first call](Making your first call) and [running the live tests](Running the live tests) - for these you will need the signup key, which is `secret`.
+You will probably want to change this to a more secure value - see ["Modifying Clearwater settings"](Modifying Clearwater settings) for how to do this.